 The article states that…

 These little toys make babies, and their parents feel calmer and safer.
 The babies play with their tentacles as if it is their mother’s umbilical cord. – octopusforpreemie.com

 |[image: Octopus For A Preemie UK]|

-After I read this article and saw how much these octopuses could actually help a new born babies, to feel safe and secure and stop them from pulling a wire that could potentially cause a lot of damage, I decided that I needed to jump on the band wagon.
+I read this article and saw how much these octopuses could actually help a new born baby.
+To feel safe, secure and stop them from pulling a wire that could potentially cause a lot of damage.
+I decided that I needed to jump on the band wagon.